-Figure 13 shows the global SWH PDF of Sentinel-3A for the period of Cycle 024.
+Figure 13 shows the global SWH PDF of Sentinel-3A for the period of Cycle 026.
 The PDF of the previous cycle is shown for comparison.
 The PDF's of the ECMWF Integrated Forecast System (IFS) model SWH collocated with Sentinel-3 during the two cycles are also shown.
 It is clear that PDF of Sentinel-3 SWH deviates slightly from that of the model as well as those of other altimeters (not shown).
-Although, the IPF changes in late November and early December 2016 (PB 2.9) improved the agreement between the PDF's from Sentinel-3 and the model, there still some differences especially around the peak of the PDF (~ 2 m).
+Although, the IPF changes in late November and early December 2016 (PB 2.09) improved the agreement between the PDF's from Sentinel-3 and the model, there still some differences especially around the peak of the PDF (~ 2 m).
+The implementation of PB 2.24 shifted SRAL SWH PDF towards the lower values (in fact the model PDF was also shifted to lower values compared to the last cycle but the amount of shift is smaller than that of SRAL PDF).

-Figure 13: Sentinel-3A SRAL SWH PDF over the whole global ocean and for the period of Cycle 024.
+Figure 13: Sentinel-3A SRAL SWH PDF over the whole global ocean and for the period of Cycle 026.
 The corresponding ECMWF (collocated with Sentinel-3) PDF is also shown for comparison.
 The corresponding PDF's from the previous cycle are also shown as thin dashed lines.

-Collocated pairs of altimeter super-observation and the ECMWF model SWH FG are plotted in a form of a density scatter plot in Figure 14 for the whole globe over the whole period of Cycle 024 (except for the last two days).
-The SWH scatter plots (Figure 14 and later) are plotted similar to those of wind speed (e.g. Figure 4) except for the size of the 2-D bin which is 0.25 m \times 0.25 m in the case of SWH.
-It is clear from Figure 14 that the agreement between Sentinel-3 SWH and its model counterpart is very good except for a slight overestimation at moderate to high SWH's (above ~4 m).
-This suggests that although Sentinel-3 provides practically very good SWH product, it is still in need of fine tuning at SWH values above ~4 m.
+Collocated pairs of altimeter super-observation and the ECMWF model SWH FG are plotted in a form of a density scatter plot in Figure 14 for the whole globe over the whole period of Cycle 026 (except for the last two days).
+The SWH scatter plots (Figure 14 and later) are plotted similar to those of wind speed (e.g. Figure 4) except for the size of the 2-D bin which is $0.25 \text{ m} \times 0.25 \text{ m}$ in the case of SWH.
+It is clear from Figure 14 that the agreement between Sentinel-3 SWH and its model counterpart is very good except for a slight overestimation at moderate to high SWH's (above $^{\sim}4$ m).
+This suggests that although Sentinel-3 provides practically very good SWH product, it is still in need of fine tuning at SWH values above $^{\sim}4$ m.
+After the implementation of processing baseline PB 2.24 the SRAL SAR SWH became globally unbiased compared to the ECMWF model.